learnk8s/learnk8s.io/src/allocatable-resources/content.md

 ![The amount of compute resources that are available to Pods](allocatable-breakdown.svg)

-As you can guess, all of those quotas of resources are customisable.
+As you can guess, [all of those quotas of resources are customisable.](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#eviction-thresholds)

 _But how do you decide how to assign resources?_

 Unfortunately, there isn't a _fixed_ answer as it depends on your cluster.

-However, there's consensus in the major managed Kubernetes services GKE, AKS, and EKS, and it's worth discussing how they partition the available resources.
+However, there's consensus in the major managed Kubernetes services [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine), [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes), and [Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/), and it's worth discussing how they partition the available resources.

 ## Google Kubernetes Engine (GKE)